HyPT-2

 Sophia Haussener is an Associate Professor heading the Laboratory of Renewable Energy Science and Engineering at the Ecole Polytechnique F茅d茅rale de Lausanne (EPFL).
 In 2010, she received her PhD in Mechanical Engineering from ETH Zurich.
 Between 2011 and 2012, she was a postdoctoral researcher at the Joint Center of Artificial Photosynthesis (JCAP) and the Energy Environmental Technology Division of the Lawrence Berkeley National Laboratory (LBNL).
 She has published over 70 articles in peer-reviewed journals.
 She has been awarded the ETH medal (2011), the Dimitris N. Chorafas Foundation award (2011), the ABB Forschungspreis (2012), the Prix Zonta (2015), the Global Change Award (2017), and the Viskanta Award (2019), and is a recipient of a Starting Grant of the Swiss National Science Foundation (2014).

-Modeling and demonstration of a scaled photo-electrochemical co-generation system
+Modelling and demonstration of a scaled photo-electrochemical co-generation system

 Solar energy is the most abundant renewable energy resource and is versatile enough to be converted to heat and electricity, or to drive photo-, thermal-, and/or electrochemical processes (or combinations thereof).

 We have developed a thermally integrated photo-electrochemical water splitting device and process, which we have demonstrated at the 30 W lab-scale and subsequently scaled to a ~20 kW demonstrator-scale system.
 I will review the lab-scale device design process, which incorporated the development of complex transient multi-dimensional models, and highlight some performance metrics in the experimental demonstration under controlled conditions.
 I will then discuss our approach to scaling the device towards a system that includes tailored auxiliary components.
-I will show our modeling activities for the scaled system, helping to understand the coupled system dynamics, as well as design decision and demonstration activities.
+I will show our modelling activities for the scaled system, helping to understand the coupled system dynamics, as well as design decision and demonstration activities.
 I will review the performance of the system operated on-sun, under varying operational conditions (for example, summer vs. winter) and highlight how this system best be operated as co-generation system.
 Finally, I will show that the same design approaches can also be used for other chemical reactions, such as photo-electrochemical CO2 reduction.

 Mr Jean-Louis Kindler, Ways2H, US